material-components/material-web/docs/theming/typography.md

 > `--md-ref-typeface-brand` and `--md-ref-typeface-plain`, which map to each
 > typescale.
 >
-> Use `--md-sys-typescale-<scale>-font` to change the typeface that a font is
+> Use `--md-sys-typescale-<scale>-<size>-font` to change the typeface that a
-> mapped to.
+> font is mapped to.
 This is useful for custom typefaces.
 >
 > ```css
 > :root {